feldera/feldera/docs/docs/demos/secops.md

-Suppose each record in `pipeline` represents a run of the CI build pipeline, using sources associated with the pipeline via `pipeline_sources`, each record in which is associated with a Git commit in `git_commit`, which in turn is drawn from a Git repository represented as `repository`.
+Suppose each record in `pipeline` represents a run of the CI build pipeline, using sources associated with the pipeline via `pipeline_sources`.
 When a vulnerability is discovered, a `vulnerability` record associates it with `pipeline_sources`.

 A pipeline produces `artifact`s, which may in turn have further